nseniak/opwatch/README.md

 	},
 	"applicationChannel": "developers",
 	"systemChannel": "developers",
-	"fallbackChannel": "console",
+	"fallbackChannel": "console"
 });
 ```

-The `services` property contains the messaging services to be used by Opwatch and their associated channels.
-The
+Once this code is executed, subsequent alerts get published on Slack.
+The configuration properties `applicationChannel`,
-properties `applicationChannel`, `systemChannel` and `fallbackChannel` specify the names of channels used for
+`systemChannel` and `fallbackChannel` specify channel usage:
-different core functions:

-* `applicationChannel` specifies the channel used by default by the `alert` processor.
+* `applicationChannel` is the channel used by default by `alert` processors.
 This default can be overridden
-in an `alert` processor by specifying the `channel` configuration property, so you can write applications
-that send alerts to different channels.
+in each processor, so you can send alerts to different channels.
-* `systemChannel` specifies the channel used by Opwatch to signal errors and operation events like startup
+* `systemChannel` specifies the channel used by Opwatch to signal execution errors and operation events
-and shutdown.
-Specifically, Javascript errors are signaled as system alerts, thus if you start an Opwatch application
-and an error occurs in the Javascript code, you'll be notified by an alert.
+like startup and shutdown.
+For instance, if a Javascript error occurs in an Opwatch application, you'll be notified
+by an alert through the specified system channel.
-* `fallbackChannel` specifies the secondary channel that Opwatch uses when it tries to publish to a primary channel
+* `fallbackChannel` specifies the channel that Opwatch uses when using a primary channel fails.
+Failures can occur
-and fails.
-Failures can occur when the channel's service is down or when its configuration contains an error.
+when a channel's service is down or when its configuration contains an error.

-The `console` channel corresponds to the standard output, and is always predefined in all configurations.
+The `console` channel is predefined and corresponds to the standard output.

-### Types of channels

 Opwatch currently implements the following types of channels: